fieryhenry/battlecats/README.md

 lots aren't.

 I started with version 1.0.0 because it has the least amount of code and so it is easier to get a compiling a functional app.
-Once this version is fully working we can move on to adding later versions.
+Once this version is fully working we can move on to adding code for later versions.

 I have also removed all of the advertising and tracking code for now.